The Three Sisters, Oregon

 The step-stopping pain

-In a small toe
+in a small toe

-that started the morning after
+starts the morning after

 A massage ritual required